Starcrash: Casting

 Actors Caroline Munro and Judd Hamilton were married at the time.
 Both actors had their voices re-dubbed in post-production, Munro by Candy Clark and Hamilton by Hamilton Camp.

 Christopher Plummer said of the filming, "Give me Rome any day.
 I'll do porno in Rome, as long as I can get to Rome.
 Getting to Rome was the greatest thing that happened in that for me.
 I think it was only about three days in Rome on that one.
 It was all shot at once".
 Discussing his role as the Emperor, he said, "How can you play the Emperor of The Universe?
 What a wonderful part to play.
 It puts God in a very dicey moment, doesn't it?
 He's very insecure, God, when the Emperor’s around."

 Filming

 Principal photography began on October 15, 1977 at the Cinecittà studios in Rome, Italy.
 The Hollywood Reporter stated that shooting also took place in Morocco, Tunisia and in Hollywood.
 Roberto Girometti and Giuseppe Lanci are credited with "additional photography".
 The film was scheduled to be completed by mid-December 1977.
 The budget was $4 million.

 Shooting took over six months and was frequently brought to a halt due to financing problems.

 Visual effects

 Cozzi stated that the miniatures were completed by Italian artists, while American developers were recruited for the special effects, including snorkel photography, computer photography and mechanical effects.
-Visual effects supervisor Armando Valcauda, which left the movie during production, was responsible for the effects, including stop motion.
+Visual effects supervisor Armando Valcauda was responsible for the effects, including stop motion.